 Nick Slatten's 2018 Second AND Third Trials

 Jury selection began in Nick Slatten's second trial on June 18, 2018, but was interrupted until June 25, 2018, for further litigation regarding last-minute revelations of additional exculpatory evidence and bad faith by the government.
 Nick received a new trial after the D.C.
 Circuit Court of Appeals ruled that Nick’s first trial was not fair because evidence of his innocence was hidden from his jury.
 On September 5, 2018, a mistrial was declared in Nick’s second trial when his jury was unable to reach a unanimous verdict.
-Additional exculpatory evidence and rights violations revealed during Nick’s second trial support a current push for the court to preclude a third trial.
-However, the government has announced its intent to try Nick a third time, and jury selection is presently scheduled to begin on October 29, 2018.
+Just days later, the government announced its intent to try Nick a third time, and that trial is underway.
 With new allegations of government misconduct surfacing, those who are following the case can only wonder whether the third time around will be any different and are thankful to those who are keeping Nick's case on the public conscience.